 Every night he was downing another 400 calories in light beer.
 On the weekends he would visit his favorite bar and drink four or five beers during happy hour and add another 1,200 calories to his weekly total.
 As the effects of the alcohol sank in, he tended to order more side dishes that boosted his calorie intake even more.

 My new client was eating over 4,300 calories on weekdays and more than 5,000 calories on weekends!
 All from restaurants that featured natural and vegan foods so he assumed they were healthy.
-In fact, they might have been balanced meals, but only if he had cut the serving sizes in half.
+They might have been balanced meals, but only if he had cut the serving sizes in half.

 The average person should only eat between 2,000 and 2,500 calories a day.